By Sister Jeanne Cmolik

 About the Author

-Sister Jeanne Cmolik, CSJ, has served in various leadership positions including being a member of the Congregation Leadership Team from 2007-2013.
-She has also ministered in elementary schools, high schools, and parishes in the Cleveland area, and worked with new members in the Congregation.
+Sister Jeanne Cmolik, CSJ, has served in various leadership positions including being a member of the Congregation Leadership Team from 2008-2013.
+She has also ministered in elementary schools, high schools, and parishes in the Cleveland area, and served in vocations working with new members.
 She enjoys reading, travel, music and writing blog posts!